Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 relevant Python modules, namely Sphinx and Doxylink.
 These in turn rely on other packages again, e.g., Docutils, Jinja2, Pygments, and Pyparsing.
 Since this tutorial page is created by Sphinx, you will most likely read it off a webserver or as part of a Shark package including the generated documentation pages.
+After building the documentation yourself, you will be able to read it from your local folder, too.

 .. note:: These instructions are currently only tested on Mac OS X and Linux.
 Please
     contact us to mutually find out how this will work on Windows, or share your success